 The College of Education requires two different levels of clearance for all OSU students that we place in K-12 classrooms.
 Any OSU student who has not enrolled in a practicum course or student teaching will not have either of the following clearances, and we recommend school districts treat them as they would any other community volunteer.

 Please allow up to two months for prints to process and clear.
 Note that TSPC does not notify the College of Education about student clearance status.
 Students can track their clearance status on the TSPC Educator Lookup Page.
-Once TSPC and the FBI have validated the fingerprints, the student submits a copy of their clearance to the College of Education in 104 Furman Hall, where it will be kept on file.
+Once TSPC (OSP) and the FBI have validated the fingerprints, the student submits a copy of their clearance to the College of Education in 104 Furman Hall, where it will be kept on file.
 A screen shot of the TSPC Educator lookup page will suffice for proof of clearance.
 No student is allowed to proceed with student teaching without a clearance form in their file.
 This fingerprint clearance is valid for three years.
 If a student knows early on in their tenure at OSU that they will be student teaching within three years, we encourage them to complete a fingerprint check rather than a CHV.

 NOTE: Full disclosure on the character questions is imperative to fingerprint/background check clearance, success in a teacher preparation program, and ultimate eligibility for a teaching license.
 Providing false information on a background check may result in consequences regarding academic dishonesty, as well as possible denial of student teaching clearance and a teaching license.
-If you answer "yes" on any of the character questions on the PA-1 fingerprint packet, please refer to theTSPC Instructions for Answering Character Questions page for instructions on submitting the required supporting documentation.
+If you answer "yes" on any of the character questions on the C-1 fingerprint online application, please refer to the TSPC Instructions for Answering Character Questions page for instructions on submitting the required supporting documentation.

 Please contact Summer Lowery by email or at 541-737-4841 if you have questions about the fingerprinting or background check processes.